 For workers at each age, nominal account contributions are calculated consistent with the Ryan-Sununu specifications.
-Nominal contributions are converted to constant 2004 dollars using the CPI assumptions from the 2004 OASDI Trustees' Report.
-The real contributions are then accumulated at stochastic real annual rates of return less administrative costs equal to 25 basis points (0.25%).
-The stochastic real gross rates of return are generated from iid lognormal random variables to form 10,000 rate of return paths, each path representing the 74 years from 2006 through 2079.
-The lognormal rates of return are calibrated to have an expected value in levels equal to the OACT assumptions for the annual return on a PRA portfolio invested 65% in stocks and 35% in corporate bonds.
-The standard deviation of the stochastic rates is assumed to equal 12.59%, the historical standard deviation of annual returns for a portfolio invested 65% in the S&P 500 with dividend reinvestment and 35% in a AAA corporate bond index.
+Nominal contributions are converted to constant 2004 dollars using the Consumer Price Index (CPI) assumptions from the 2004 Old-Age, Survivors, and Disability Insurance (OASDI) trustees' report.
+The real contributions are then accumulated at stochastic real annual rates of return less administrative costs equal to 25 basis points (0.25 percent).
+The stochastic real gross rates of return are generated from independently and identically distributed (i.i.d.) lognormal random variables to form 10,000 rate of return paths, each path representing the seventy-four years from 2006 through 2079.
+The lognormal rates of return are calibrated to have an expected value in levels equal to the OACT assumptions for the annual return on a PRA portfolio invested 65 percent in stocks and 35 percent in corporate bonds.13 The standard deviation of the stochastic rates is assumed to equal 12.59 percent, the historical standard deviation of annual returns for a portfolio invested 65 percent in the S&P 500 with dividend reinvestment and 35 percent in a AAA corporate bond index.14

 The accumulation of real (constant 2004 dollars) contributions at real annual rates of return results in a distribution of real final PRA balances for each of the 31 cohorts in the year they turn 65.
-The distribution of PRA balances for each cohort is then compared with the cost of purchasing an inflation indexed annuity that pays the age 65 retirement benefit in that and all subsequent years.
-The guarantee is a one-time "top up" payment made to individuals in the year of their retirement whenever their final PRA balance is insufficient to purchase the current-law benefit annuity.
+The distribution of PRA balances for each cohort is then compared with the cost of purchasing an inflation indexed annuity that pays the age sixty-five retirement benefit in that and all subsequent years.
+The guarantee is a one-time "top up" payment made to individuals in the year of their retirement whenever their final PRA balance is insufficient to purchase the current law benefit annuity.

 For each type of worker, the expected cost of the guarantee is approximated simply as the arithmetic mean of the guarantee payments across the 10,000 stochastic simulations.
-An aggregate expected cost estimate is produced by expressing the guarantee cost as a percentage of current law scheduled benefit payments (the cost of the inflation indexed annuity) and weighting this cost for each type of worker by the population percentage most closely resembling that type of worker.
+An aggregate expected cost estimate is produced by expressing the guarantee cost as a percentage of current law scheduled benefit payments (the cost of the inflation indexed annuity) and weighting this cost for each type of worker by the population percentage most closely resembling that type of worker.15

 Given this procedure for producing expected cost estimates for a benefit guarantee, obtaining a market-cost estimate, or risk-neutral valuation, is remarkably easy.
-To produce a market cost estimate, we follow exactly the same procedure described above, except that the stochastic rates of return are calibrated to have an expected value equal to the real new issue rate of $2.9\%^{21}$ for Government bonds issued to the OASDI trust funds as assumed in the 2004 Trustees' Report.
-Importantly, the variance of the stochastic rates of return is unaltered from the value used in producing the expected cost estimate above.
+To produce a market-cost estimate, we follow exactly the same procedure described in the preceding, except that the stochastic rates of return are calibrated to have an expected value equal to the real new issue rate of 2.9 percent for government bonds issued to the OASDI trust funds as assumed in the 2004 trustees' report.16 Importantly, the variance of the stochastic rates of return is unaltered from the value used in producing the expected cost estimate in the preceding.
 That is, the expected return of the PRA portfolio is altered, but the assumed variability of the portfolio is not.